Mel Stride

-Early life
+Early life and education

-Mel Stride was born in Ealing, London in 1961.
-He was educated at Portsmouth Grammar School, and then read Philosophy, Politics and Economics at St Edmund Hall, Oxford, where he was elected President of the Oxford Union.
+Melvyn Stride was born in Ealing, in London, on 30 September 1961.
+He was educated at Portsmouth Grammar School, a private day school in the city of Portsmouth on England's South Coast, and then studied Philosophy, Politics and Economics at St Edmund Hall, at the University of Oxford, where he was elected president of the Oxford Union.